 I like to separate each by adding 2-3 slices to a ziplock sandwich bag.
 This way, I can easily reheat a few pieces of French toast without pulling out the entire batch.

 Then I will either put them in the fridge to thaw overnight.
 That way, the following day, I have to add slices of toast to the toaster and heat until warm.

 How many grams of protein are in high protein french toast?

 This high-protein French toast recipe contains 38 grams of protein.

 What type of bread is best to use for high protein anabolic french toast?

 Whole grain or sprouted bread is best to use for this recipe.
 Using whole grain sprouted bread over traditional white bread will up the nutrient and fiber content.

 Can I make this recipe without an oven?

 Yes, you can make this recipe on the stovetop.
-Simply heat a large skillet over medium heat and cook the french toast for two to three minutes per side or until golden brown.
+Heat a large skillet over medium heat and cook the French toast for two to three minutes per side or until golden brown.